baomidou/mybatis-plus-doc/src/content/docs/en/guides/type-handler.md

 }
 ```

-### Using Custom TypeHandlers
+### Using a Custom Type Handler

-In entity classes, specify the custom TypeHandler using the `TableField` annotation:
+In the entity class, specify the custom type handler via the `TableField` annotation:

 ```java
 @Data